AOrto/AOrto.github.io/README.md

   <h2>Corcoran Announcements:</h2>
 </div>

-If you see this ask President Orton: what came first the chicken or the duck?
+If you see this ask President Orton: why he refuses to watch Walt Disneys Hunch Back of Notre Dame?

-also tell him this fun fact: a ducks internal temperature is 107°F (38°C).
+also tell him this fun fact: in the original novel frollo is head priest and quasimodo is his nephew, they changed this in the disney version fearing backlash from the catholic church.

 also try to find the ducks hidden arround the building, but dont move them though.

-they know what you did.
+the always remember.

 <h3> Gate Code: 3185</h3>
 ---